Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Quantum ergodicity

-In order to characterize quantum ergodicity within the energy window of interest, we calculate the dispersion \beq \sigma \ \ = \ \ \sqrt{\text{Average}_{\nu, n_o}\Big[ \big(P^{\nu}(n_o)-P^{E}(n_o)\big)^2 \Big] } \eeq The results are displayed in \Fig{fig:fgpChain} as a function of~$u$.
+In order to characterize quantum ergodicity within the energy window of interest, we calculate the dispersion \beq \sigma \ \ = \ \ \sqrt{\text{Average}_{\nu, n_o}\Big[ \big(P^{\nu}(n_o)-P^{E}(n_o)\big)^2 \Big] }. \eeq {Here the average is also over the initial value of the $n_o$ coordinate.} The results are displayed in \Fig{fig:fgpChain} as a function of~$u$.
 Small $\sigma$ indicates that ${P^{\nu}(n_o) \sim P^E(n_o)}$ for most eigenstates.
 This is what we expect if the underlying phase space is fully chaotic.
 Large $\sigma$ is possibly a signature for a structured phase space that features remnants of quasi-integrable regions.
 Specifically, if we have stability island(s), we expect the eigenstates to be {\em localized} or possibly {\em hybrid}.
 The latter term implies that a quantum eigenstate can be a superposition of two localized pieces that have different phase-space locations.
 This is in the spirit of the chaos-assisted tunneling paradigm.

 We turn to discuss details that are revealed by inspection of \Fig{fQergImages}.
 For the $L_s=5$ chain, the interpretation is rather simple.
 For small $u$, the phase space is quasi-integrable, and this is reflected in the ordering of the localized eigenstates.
-For larger $u$, chaos dominates, and all the eigenstates look similar (the systematic difference between them is an artifact of the ordering).
-However, the more careful quantified inspection of \Fig{fig:fgpChain} shows that $\sigma$ is sensitive enough to indicate for large $u$ the presence of the underlying stability island.
-The island is not large enough to localize an eigenstate, but its presence is reflected in the fluctuations.
+For larger $u$, chaos dominates, and all the eigenstates look similar (the residual systematic difference between them is an artifact of the ordering by $\braket{n_o}$).

 We now turn to look on the $L_s=3$ images of \Fig{fQergImages}.
-For small $u$, we observe that the eigenstates are in general hybrids.
-If we hypothetically could turn off the hybridization, then we would have found just two types of eigenstates: those that are localized in $n_o$ and those that belong to the chaotic sea.
+For small $u$, we observe that the eigenstates are in general {\em hybrids}.
+If we hypothetically could turn off the hybridization, then we would find just two types of eigenstates: those that are localized in $n_o$ and those that belong to the chaotic sea.
 Because of the hybridization, as an artifact of the row ordering, one might get the wrong impression that there are $\sim4$ types of eigenstates.
+Looking in \Fig{fig:fgpChain}, we see that for small $u$, the fluctuations ($\sigma$) increase as a function of $u$.
+This reflects that hybridization is reduced.
+Namely, for small $u$, there are near-degeneracies in the spectrum that encourage hybridization, but as $u$ is increased, these ``resonances" are diminished due to level repulsion, and therefore the wavefunctions, {\em counter-intuitively}, become less ``ergodic".